Austin-Midget/Mapping-Tool/README.md

 # Mapping-Tool
-is a advanced terminal, that is focusing on every aspect of functionality, design, convenience and much more.
+Is a advanced terminal, that is focusing on every aspect of functionality, design, convenience.
+This project is expected to last a while but end up with a extremely good end-product.

 # ChangeLog